MikPak/Iaso/vaatimusmaarittelu-pohja.md

 Is there any different product versions to different environments, what?

-  * Desktop version?
+  - Desktop version
-  * Mobile version?
-  * Field version
+  - Mobile version

 Software sub-sections/blocks?

   * Control panel?